 Mhaeh deepened her involvement in the Wichita Asian Association (WAA) in early 2000.
 She held various capacities including Director - Miss Wichita Asian Fest; VP; then President of WAA, and now as the Treasurer.
 She is a member of the Board of Directors of the Filipino American Association of Greater Wichita and is the Director of the Miss Philippines – Asian Fest Pageant.

 Mhaeh is a single mom to her son, Christian, a Quality Assurance Manager for Customer Care Centers at JC Penney in KC.
 She believes in the “salad bowl” theory, that is, the more the number of ingredients, the better the end result – thus her avid commitment to the Wichita Asian Association - a melting pot of Asian arts & cultures.

-Jennifer Keomany is the current Chair of the Stage Committee.
-She first became involved with the Wichita Asian Association as a student at Wichita State University in 2008.
-Her first role as a volunteer was serving as one of the MCs for the Wichita Asian Festival.
-The following year, she volunteered to direct the stage component of the Wichita Asian Festival, and has been serving in this capacity since that time.
-From 2015-2018, she served as the Secretary of the Wichita Asian Association.
+Mai first became involved with the Wichita Asian Association as a student at Wichita State University in 2018.
+Her first role as a volunteer was serving as a stage director for the Wichita Asian Festival and has been serving in this capacity since that time.